nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 !!! danger "Similar IDs, Different Functions"
     There are several things that can have a similar form but may have very different functions, and mixing them up can result in loss of funds.
 Use caution when handling them.

-### Wallet Id
+### Wallet ID
-This is used in several RPC actions and command line options for the node.
+This is a series of 32 random bytes of data and is **not the seed**.
+It is used in several RPC actions and command line options for the node.
 It is a **purely local** UUID that is a reference to a block of data about a specific wallet (set of seed/private keys/info about them) in your node's local database file.

 The reason this is necessary is because we want to store information about each account in a wallet: whether it's been used, what its account is so we don't have to generate it every time, its balance, etc. Also, so we can hold ad hoc accounts, which are accounts that are not derived from the seed.
 This identifier is only useful in conjunction with your node's database file and **it will not recover funds if that database is lost or corrupted**.